 This is among the top competitors for the Storm Drone 4, and even though the Racer 250 was designed with speed and stability in mind, the Drone 4 still manages to come out on top in these aspects.

 Another thing to note here is the fact that the Racer 250 comes with its very own integrated camera whereas the Drone 4 requires you to either mount your own camera or purchase one.
-This might seem like a disadvantage, but the amount of customization as well as the increase in quality provided by your own camera dwarfs the ones that are being brought by an inbuilt camera.
+This might seem like a disadvantage, but the amount of customization, as well as the increase in quality provided by your own camera, dwarfs the ones that are being brought by an inbuilt camera.
+For a better insight on what this speedster offers, we suggest reading our Eachine Racer 250 in-depth review.

 One thing that we can all agree on is the fact that the X4 looks a lot better than the Storm 4.
 This is because the Hubsan X4 is more aerodynamic and implements a more attractive shape.